louis272/101_Lists_lab/README.md

 # ISC 101.2 OOP

-## Lab 15 - Linked list using recursive data structures
+## Lab 15 - Linked list using recursive data structures in Scala

 In this lab, you will develop a recursive linked list manipulation class.
 Among others, you will :